Lmr213/Term5-TestMC/Week9/Readme.md

-### 3.Two input csv files have different number of entries:
+### 3. Two input csv files have different number of entries:

 check if the two files have not equal length, there might exist some indexing error in the code which can result in the crash of the whole program